AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 <div class="note-blue">
   <p>
     No system files in the NAND are modified in the process.
-The custom Home Menu patch is loaded via LayeredFS.
+The Home Menu applet patch is loaded via LayeredFS, a Luma3DS feature that redirects games/apps assets to modded assets files in the SD Card without patching the ROMs or system files directly.
   </p>
 </div>